isabella232/floret/README.md

 * self-register with the api gateway
 * create healthcheck and new subscriber apis at the gateway and web server
-* automatically generate Open API spec
+* generate an Open API spec
 * discover channels and their subscribers
 * discover subscriptions to other floret services
 * create an admin api for managing pub/sub operations